bufistov/self-driving-car-sim/README.md

 ## Welcome to Self-Driving Car Simulator

 This simulator was built to speedup and simplify AI dev part of our demo.
-All the assets in this repository require Unity.
+All the assets in this repository require Unity
 Please follow the instructions below for the full setup.

 ### Avaliable Game Builds (Precompiled builds of the simulator)